Napo logo

 All owners want to give their pets the longest, happiest, and healthiest life they can.
 These 11 steps help you to take good care of your pet and keep them as happy and healthy as possible.

 But when accidents and unexpected illnesses do occur, you need to make sure you can cover the cost of vet bills.
-Making sure you’re taking care of your pet not only helps to keep them happy and healthy, but it also means you’re eligible to make a claim when the unexpected does happen.
+Making sure you’re taking care of your pet not only helps to keep them happy and healthy, but it also means you’re eligible to claim when the unexpected does happen.